-When you work away from home (or even if you work from home and are super busy), sometimes expenses can creep in that eat up whatever cash you’re earning, pulling that money away from what it’s meant to be spent on.Expenses can creep in that eat up whatever cash you're earning when working.
+There is an expense of working outside of the home.
+When you work away from home (or even if you work from home and are super busy), sometimes expenses can creep in that eat up whatever cash you’re earning, pulling that money away from what you need to spend it on.Expenses can creep in that eat up whatever cash you're earning when working.
 Here's help.
 Click To Tweet

 I’m talking food, commuting, childcare, “stress-spending”, “treating yourself” and so forth.

 Being a passionate home-cook who loves to make things from scratch, this was the biggest challenge for me when I went back to working outside of the home part of the year….having dinner on the table at a reasonable hour while keeping the budget the same.
 That, for me, was the biggest expense of working.

 For nearly 20 years, I was a stay at home mom.
 It sounds strange to say “was” because I still am.
 Most of the year, in fact, I am.
 But I have more freedom now that the kids are older, and life has changed for me.
 I wrote more about how the seasons change over in this post.

 However, starting last year, I have been working a seasonal job (personalizing Christmas ornaments with acrylic paints and my calligraphy skills), for a few months leading up to Christmas each year.
 The goal of this has been to ease some enormous needs without going into debt (reliable vehicles, home repairs, a furnace, to name a few).
 We’re debt free by the grace of God, and we’d like to keep it that way.

 The Savings of Home Cooking (Even When You’re Not at Home to Cook)